The Milky Way and Beyond

 - Early spring is our favorite time of year to photograph the Milky Way.
 The Milky Way is angled low to the horizon and is perfect for landscape images and panoramics.
 You will learn both natural light and low-level lighting techniques.

 - We have many unique spots scouted out for this workshop.
 You can trust us to get you off the beaten path!

-- We are including lots of post-processing time to help you make the most of your night sky images.
+- Post-processing time is included to help you make the most of your night sky images.
 Image critique will be given throughout the workshop.

 - The itinerary is kept flexible so we can chase the best weather conditions.
-As long as skies are clear, we'll focus on Milky Way and or star trails.
-We have permits to guide in Zion, Bryce Canyon, Grand Canyon, Glen Canyon, Grand Staircase Escalante, and the Vermillion Cliffs so there are lots of options.
+As long as skies are clear, we'll focus on Milky Way shooting.
+We have permits to guide all throughout the Southwest!

 - Trip concludes at one of the best restaurants in Kanab to celebrate this novel experience and the new friends we've made.

 - The itinerary is being kept flexible to allow us to chase the best conditions.
 If skies are clear, we'll focus on early morning Milky Way shooting.
 If storms and clouds are moving through, we'll spend more time photographing during the day.
 The itinerary below is just an example of what you can expect.

 - Day 1 (Mon Mar 23): Meet at 2PM at the Best Western in Kanab for a mandatory introductory session.
 After a dinner break, we'll run out and grab sunset photos at a nearby location.